 An assessment can also be requested when a person is residing in a nursing facility.
 This can be useful if someone is looking at moving back into a community setting.

 There are a number of waiver programs for seniors and disabled individuals that may be identified as resources for persons who have had a MnCHOICES assessment.
 The purpose of the waiver program is to delay or avoid an institutional placement for a person and maintain them in a community setting.

-The two waiver programs for persons over age 65 who are at risk for nursing home placement are the Alternative Care (AC) and Elderly Waiver (EW) Programs.
+The two waiver programs for persons over age 65 who are at risk for nursing home placement are the Elderly Waiver (EW) and Alternative Care (AC) programs.

 - Pays for most of the same services with the exception of Assisted Living services.

 - It does not require the individual be receiving Medical Assistance; however, there are financial eligibility guidelines for this program, and a financial application needs to be completed.

 Waiver programs for the disabled, under 65 populations include Community Alternatives for Disabled Individuals (CADI), Brain Injury (BI), and Community Alternative Care (CAC) programs.